arpansaha13/examples-scatter-gather/scatter-by-distribution/README.md

-# With Combined Controller and Aggregator
+# Scatter by Distribution: Combined Controller and Aggregator

 This example implements a minimal scatter-gather pattern where the controller acts as the aggregator.